-Four Southland teens killed in an instant
+'Rest in love' - four teen crash victims named as families grieve; public's desperate rescue bid

 "They're the only person that's gonna live."

-As the back door was wrenched off with a crowbar, one bystander said to the boy in the back "hang there mate".
+As the back door was wrenched off with a crowbar, one bystander said to the boy in the back "hang in there mate".

 "How many's in the car?" a person shouts.